 At the most basic level, let’s learn this – NO employee should have to choose between going to the bathroom and getting paid.
 It seems simple but we had to say it.
 Since this was litigated as a minimum wage law case, we’ll now focus on that.

 Progressive Business Publications’ violation of minimum wage law could easily have been avoided if paid time had not been manipulated to exclude breaks.
 Minimum wage is one of the most basic employment laws, and HR managers must take care not to allow it to be undercut.
 There have been many cases where employers have been fined for requiring employees to be on site or performing job-related duties outside of paid time, so there is no reason to think this kind of infringement on employees’ rights is acceptable.

 Another effect of this kind of disrespect toward employees is that the company had a very high turnover rate.
 Given the expense of recruiting and onboarding employees, it makes no sense to take “cost-cutting” actions that make for an unpleasant, or unhealthy, work environment, as there will be a constant turnover of employees, which will easily cost more in the long run than paying workers fairly.

 For WorkBright Users

 Not a WorkBright user but want to be able to easily store documents for your employees to reference?
-Request a free trial here.
+Request a free demonstration here.